FTI PROGRAM:

 - I Shot the Bull with Hank & Frank: Awarded to adult archers who hit the bullseye during a camping weekend as part of a camp-wide shooting session.

-AX/KNIFE THROWING:
+AX/KNIFE THROWING: UNIT RUN PROGRAM

 - There is no cost to participate.

-- The throwing area is set up across from the archery range just off of the parade field.
+- The throwing area is set up across from the archery range just off the parade field.

 - Requires a unit adult to sign out Axes/Knives from the archery range and supervise the activity.

 - Runs concurrently with a group’s archery secession, as a large group may not be able to get all their members shooting at the same time.
-However, any group can participate in the activity regardless of signing up for archery if the throwing area is not in use.

 - Canoe Rental is $10.00 per/hour per/canoe.
 Groups must schedule canoeing in advance, so we reserve enough for use.